dominikWin/badlogvis/README.md

 Each topic has a name (String), unit (String), attributes (set of Strings), and data-points (Either String or Double-precision floating-point).

 The units of a topic are shown in graphs of that topic and derived units are used for derived topics (So the derivative of "Amps" with an xaxis unit of "s" creates a new unit of "Amps/s").

+### Event Logs

+An event log is a standard topic with the `log` attribute.
+It is used for traditional event logging.
+These are an extension and are not native to the badlog format.

 ## Namespace